GoogleCloudPlatform/apigee-samples/deploy-apigee-proxy/docs/cloudshell-tutorial-maven.md

 ## Setup environment

-Navigate to the 'deploy-apigee-proxy' drirectory in the Cloud shell.
+Navigate to the 'deploy-apigee-proxy' directory in the Cloud shell.

 ```sh
 cd deploy-apigee-proxy